redhat-developer/vscode-yaml/README.md

 ## Data and telemetry

-The `vscode-yaml` extension collects anonymous [usage data](USAGE_DATA.md) and sends it to Red Hat servers to help improve our products and services.
-Read our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more.
-This extension respects the `redhat.telemetry.enabled` setting, which you can learn more about at https://github.com/redhat-developer/vscode-redhat-telemetry#how-to-disable-telemetry-reporting
+When telemetry is enabled, the extension collects anonymous [usage data](USAGE_DATA.md) and sends it to Red Hat to help improve its products and services.
+For more information, see Red Hat's [telemetry data collection notice](https://developers.redhat.com/article/tool-data-collection).

+Use the `redhat.telemetry.enabled` setting to enable or disable telemetry.
+The extension also honors VS Code's `telemetry.telemetryLevel` setting.
+See [How to disable telemetry reporting](https://github.com/redhat-developer/vscode-redhat-telemetry#how-to-disable-telemetry-reporting) for details.

 ## How to contribute